 With respect to most types of hernia repairs, Dr. Sasse's philosophy is that a minimally invasive approach is the best, most comfortable, most effective, and most durable repair.

 Over the last 20 years, Dr. Sasse has gained a great deal of experience with hernias of all types, and he has earned a reputation as a sought-after expert to solve even the most complex hernias in the most comfortable, durable, and effective manner.
 He spent 10 years during training at the University of California, San Francisco, participating in the pioneering efforts to establish the optimal techniques for laparoscopic inguinal hernia repair.
-Dr. Sasse went on to develop one of the largest volume practices of laparoscopic preperitoneal inguinal hernia repairs, laparoscopic ventral, and incisional hernia repairs.
+Dr. Sasse developed one of the largest-volume practices of laparoscopic preperitoneal inguinal hernia repairs thereafter.

 In recent years Dr. Sasse has contributed to the growing expertise in component separation technique of large, complex, and recurrent ventral hernias, and he frequently performs these complex abdominal wall reconstructions.
 Dr. Sasse teaches a cadaver lab on such techniques to visiting surgeons from around the country, offering these courses at the University of Nevada School of Medicine.

 Patients can learn more about what types of hernia repairs Dr. Sasse performs at his practice in Reno, NV by viewing the procedures in the dropdown menu below.
 Patients can also schedule an in-person consultation to speak with Dr. Sasse about hernia surgery.